Hewlbern/DataExploration/Prototypes/CompViz_Traffic_Counts/README.md

 - This solution is not ideal.
 Lots of issues like not showing vehicle classification.
 It does give quite good accuracy though (especially with some small improvements).
 A small & simple algorithms really - that gives better results than any loop detector ever could.
 The best way to do this is to use deep convolution networks.

+- I was trying to make this work on a raspberry pi which was a bit of a waste of time lol.

 ## Instructions